 However, determining the onset of cytologic diestrus allows a retrospective prediction of optimal breeding times and a prospective prediction of whelping date.
 Anticipated whelping date can

+Vaginoscopy is a useful tool for estimating the LH surge and optimally fertile period.
+Just as the cell types change as the bitch progresses through her cycle, so does the appearance of the vaginal epithelium.
 During proestrus, the walls of the vagina are uniform pink in color and edematous (puffy or billowy) on vaginoscopy.
 Once estrogen levels begin to decrease (late proestrus/early estrus) the vaginal wall begins to dehydrate and the blood supply to the vaginal wall diminishes.
 This results in the vaginal wall becoming pale pink and finally white in color and in wrinkling of the tissues (crenulation) as the fluid is reabsorbed.
 This usually coincides with the time of the LH surge.
 For the remainder of estrus, the vaginal wall appears white and wrinkled (crenulated).
 Maximal crenulation occurs during the optimal fertile period several days later.
 Once the bitch enters diestrus (past the fertile period), the vaginal wall regains its pink color.
 However, the color is not uniform, but rather blotchy pink and red.
-The mucosa is very irritable, and, if it is touched with an instrument or swab, it will pucker up (rosette formation).
+The mucosa is very irritable and if it is touched with an instrument or swab it will pucker up (rosette formation).

 Review of Canine Reproductive Physiology/Endocrinology